Individuals with Disabilities in Tucson: Education, Employment, and Earnings in 2022

 The median annual wage for workers with disabilities (population 16 years and over) in the U.S. was $29,382 in 2022.
 Workers without disabilities earned $13,931 more per year on average.
 In 2022, workers with disabilities in the Tucson MSA reported annual median wages of $26,851.
 These median wages were $9,481 lower than those of non-disabled workers and $2,531 lower than the national average (Figure 7).

-Figure 7: Median Annual Earnings by Disability Status in the U.S, Arizona, and Tucson MSA (2022)
+Figure 7: Median Annual Earnings by Disability Status (2022)

 The annual median wages for workers with disabilities vary significantly by gender.
 Among 10 western states, women with disabilities have lower median wages than men with disabilities.
 In Arizona, disabled women earned 81.8% of what disabled men did.
 In Utah, disabled women made 62.9.% of what disabled men did (the largest disability gender wage gap).
 In Nevada, disabled women made 82.8% of what disabled men made, the smallest disability gender wage gap amongst tracked states.
 The ratio of male-to-female earnings indicates what a disabled female worker earns compared to the amount a male employee with a disability in the same position would receive.
 The interactive map in Figure 8 visualizes this difference (earnings gap) between male and female workers with disabilities among 10 western states in 2022.